hanshanley/narrative-influence/scraping_code_and_urls/readme.md

 We utilize both the htmldate library (https://pypi.org/project/htmldate/) to extract out article data metadata.
 If htmldate fails, we utilize the date provided by the Newspaper library.

 We additionally provide code for extracting CommonCrawl data for the list of domains that we utilize in this project.
 To utilize CommonCrawl HTML rather than directly scraping each website, you must first utilize the `common_crawl_indices.py` file in order to get the indices of the WARC files that contain HTML.
 Secondly, after gathering the WARC index files, you can utilize `html_warc_from_common_crawl_indices.py` to download the WARC files from CommonCrawl.
-To extract out the HTML from these files, you can utilize `warcio` librrary and  `warcio.archiveiterator import ArchiveIterator` as follows:
+To extract the HTML from these files, you can utilize `warcio` library and  `warcio.archiveiterator import ArchiveIterator` as follows:

 ```
 with open(file ,'rb') as stream: